Geometry puzzles

 ABC is a triangle whose smallest angle is A. K is a point on the arc BC of the circumcircle.
 The perpendicular bisectors of AB and AC intersect the line AK at L and M, respectively.
 The lines BL and CM intersect at T. Prove that BT+CT=AK.

-Solved by: Arthur Vause, Amogh Keni
+Solved by: Arthur Vause, Amogh Keni, Ionut-Zaharia Chirila

 Consecutive Distances (contributed by Denis Borris )